Thyme Essential Oil: Benefits, Uses, Properties and Composition

 Blog – Thyme essential oil: benefits, properties, composition and uses

-tHYME OIL BENEFITS
+THYME ESSENTIAL OIL BENEFITS

 Thyme essential oil drains congestion and cures infections in the chest and throat that cause the common cold or cough.
 The common cold is caused by over 200 different viruses that can attack the upper respiratory tract, and they’re spread in the air from person to person.
 Common causes of catching a cold include a weakened immune system, lack of sleep, emotional stress, mold exposure and an unhealthy digestive tract.